wildtechgarden/minimal-test-theme-hugo-wtg/README.md

 A simple shortcode that emits an HTML paragraph with 'Hello World!'.
 To use it, add ``{{``&lt;``  hello-world  ``&gt;``}}`` to a **content** file (not template).

+### page-assets shortcode

+Allows rendering a Hugo resource from the ``assets`` directory as Markdown.
+This is currently used to render this repo's README.md on a page in the exampleSite.

+In order to be compliant with [current HTML best practise for h1 elements, which is to have only one h1 element per page](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Heading_Elements#multiple_h1_elements_on_one_page), any H1 elements in the asset are rewritten as H2 elements (because this theme adds the page title as an H1 element).

 ## Usage